lekhanasarikonda/Python/Python.md

 String:

->>string is a stream of characters enclosed within the quotes.stream of characters consists of capital letters,small letters,space,special characters,digits.
+>>string is a stream of characters enclosed within the quotes. stream of characters consists of capital letters,small letters,space,special characters,digits.

 Ex:"Hello World","1234"